Agoric/dapp-offer-up/README.md

 yarn dev
 ```

-Use `docker:bash` command to print account info, including `user1`.
+Use `yarn docker:bash` to print account info, including `user1`.
-Add that account to keplr.
+Add that account to keplr using its mnemonic.

 Then hit **Connect Wallet**.
 The UI should show your address.